bioinfo-upch/linear-models-enzymatic-function/README.md

 - A boxplot of fluctuation per pesition along all the PZAse for enzymes with a catalytic constant above the median value

 - A boxplot of fluctuation per pesition along all the PZAse for enzymes with a catalytic constant under the median value

-# File: models_construction.R

-The file models_construction.R takes two inputs:

-- finaldataset.csv: A CSV file containing a dataset with the kinetic parameters, and the stability, physicochemical, and geometrical descriptors

-- variables.txt: A text file with the real name of all the variables of the dataset

-The outputs are a group of figures for each modeled kinetic parameter.
-Three of them are for each individual model (stability, physicochemical and geometrical model) that contains:

-- A table with a summary of the model

-- A table comparing the prediction RMSE and R2 of the model against a random model of the same kind of predictors

-- A scatter plot between fitted and experimental values for the model

-- A heatmap for the pearson correlation coefficient between the variables of the model

-- A plot of the confidence intervals for the coefficients of the variables of the model

-- A comparison of the density plots for the RMSE of prediction of the model and a random model of the same kind of predictors

-The fourth plot is for a weighted model fitted with the predictions of the individual models that contains:

-- A table with a summary of the model

-- A table comparing the prediction RMSE and R2 of the weighted model and the individual models

-- A scatter plot between fitted and experimental values for the model

-- A comparison of the density plots for the RMSE of prediction between the weighted model and the individual models

 # File: distance_matrix_analysis.R